daniellimws/daniellimws.github.io/_ctfs/wargamesmy-18/faggot2/2018-12-10-wargamesmy-faggot.md

 }
 ```

-*If you are wondering how to get the enums for the socket API functions easily, I just ran `strace` on the challenge binary, which will show all system calls being called by the process.*
+To get the enums for the socket API functions easily, I ran `strace` on the challenge binary, which shows all system calls being called by the process.

 As we can see, we can choose how many bytes we want to read.
 Immediate thought is to use [ROP](http://codearcana.com/posts/2013/05/28/introduction-to-return-oriented-programming-rop.html).
 A good place to learn ROP would be the [ROP Emporium](https://ropemporium.com).